-Hundreds of thousands stranded after British travel firm Thomas Cook collapses
+Hundreds of thousands stranded after travel firm Thomas Cook collapses

 The British regulator is also contacting hotels hosting Thomas Cook customers to tell them they will be paid by the government, through an insurance scheme.
 That was after some customers were briefly held in a hotel in Tunisia when staff asked for additional payments to be made.

-In the longer term, the collapse could hit the tourism sectors in the company’s biggest destinations, such as Spain, Greece, Turkey and the Canary Islands, where some hotels work exclusively with Thomas Cook.
-Bondholders, banks and shareholders also lost out, while aircraft leasing companies were reclaiming their planes.
+But top destinations such as Spain, Greece, Turkey and the Canary Islands, where some hotels work exclusively with Thomas Cook, warned of a likely hit to their tourism industries.

 Writing by Kate Holton in London; Additional reporting by Alistair Smout in Corfu, Noor Zainab Hussain in Bangalore, and reporters in European bureaux.
 Editing by Guy Faulconbridge, Stephen Coates and Mark Potter